- What are vendor credits?

 The payment recorded can be deleted by scrolling down till you see the Refund history.
 Click on the trash icon next to the recorded payment to delete the payment.
 The credit note status is changed to Open.

-If you have enabled inventory for your organisation and raise a credit note towards returning some items to a vendor, your stock quantity will automatically be adjusted when you record the credit.
+If you have enabled inventory for your organization and raise a credit note towards returning some items to a vendor, your stock quantity will automatically be adjusted when you record the credit.

 This is handy for scenarios where you need to return damaged goods to your vendor, but have already recorded these as stock in Zoho Books.
 You do not need to manually adjust this quantity when you return the goods.
 Instead, simply specify the quantity while recording the credit, and this will automatically be adjusted in your Zoho Books items list.